 This summer is a great time to visit James Madison’s Montpelier, where the Constitution was written.
-A new exhibition on slavery opens at the estate this June.
+A new exhibition on slavery opened at the estate in June.
 Here are eight more reasons why you should go.

 - Weekend/day trip: Montpelier is located in Orange, VA, a great day trip option from nearby DC.